Richie Berrington: International career

 In a 2016 ODI match against the United Arab Emirates, Berrington passed 1,000 ODI runs.
 In the same match, Preston Mommsen and Kyle Coetzer both passed 1,000 runs as well.
 Previously, only two Scottish cricketers had achieved this milestone.
 In January 2017, Berrington and Calum MacLeod were part of a record 127-run partnership, the highest ever T20I partnership for Scotland, in a match against Hong Kong, with Berrington's orthodox style combining well with MacLeod's unorthodox strokeplay.
 He made his career-best List A score of 110 against Namibia in June 2017.
 Berrington also captained his first international matches for Scotland in January 2018 during the 2017–18 United Arab Emirates Tri-Nation Series.
 Scottish captain Kyle Coetzer was unavailable for the first two matches as he was completing coaching qualifications, so Berrington stood in as captain for Scotland's first two matches against Ireland.

 Berrington played for Scotland in the 2018 Cricket World Cup Qualifier.
 He scored a half-century in Scotland's opening-day upset win against Afghanistan as part of a national record 208-run third-wicket partnership with Calum MacLeod, and he scored 47 runs in Scotland's thrilling tie with Zimbabwe.
 In Scotland's final match, with Scotland needing to beat the West Indies to qualify for the 2019 Cricket World Cup, Berrington was controversially dismissed leg before wicket.
 Replays showed that the ball hit Berrington outside the line of off stump, meaning he should not have been given out.
 As the tournament was not making use of the Umpire Decision Review System to save on costs, Scotland were unable to challenge the call.
 Scotland lost by just four runs under the Duckworth–Lewis–Stern method, but had they lost one less wicket they would have won.

 In September 2019, he was named in Scotland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In November 2020, Berrington was nominated for the ICC Men's Associate Cricketer of the Decade award.

 In September 2021, Berrington was named the vice-captain of Scotland's provisional squad for the 2021 ICC Men's T20 World Cup.

+In December 2022, Berrington became the first player to make 100 ODI appearances for Scotland.